 1120 SW Fifth Avenue, Portland, OR 97204

 A history of interest in the game of golf is not required.
-EAGLE students successfully completing the program become eligible to apply and compete for an Evans Scholarships in their senior year.
+EAGLE Caddie program participants successfully completing the program become eligible to apply and compete for an Evans Scholarships.
 This scholarship provides college tuition and housing at the University of Oregon and may be renewed for up to four years.
 The scholarship is valued at more than $100,000.

-PP&R’s EAGLE program is accepting applications from qualified freshmen currently enrolled at public and private high schools located within the City of Portland.
-The deadline for applications has been extended to May 1, 2018.
-Interested parties in the EAGLE Program should contact Carolyn Lee at email@example.com or 503-823-5076.
+PP&R’s EAGLE Caddie program is accepting applications from qualified freshmen currently enrolled at public and private high schools located within the *City of Portland.
+Interested parties in the EAGLE Caddie program should contact Carolyn Lee at email@example.com or 503-823-5076.

 Evans Scholarships are supported by the Western Golf Association, and valued at more than $100,000 over four years.
 The requirements for an Evans Scholar are based on financial need, good citizenship and being a top student and caddie.